MicrosoftDocs/sql-docs/azure-sql/database/service-tiers-sql-database-vcore.md

 ### When to choose this service tier

-The General Purpose service tier is a default service tier in Azure SQL Database and Azure SQL Managed Instance that is designed for most of generic workloads.
+The General Purpose service tier is a default service tier in Azure SQL Database that is designed for most of generic workloads.
 If you need a fully managed database engine with a default SLA and storage latency between 5 and 10 ms, the General Purpose tier is the option for you.

 ### Business Critical